 - 5.4 1 Matching accuracy depends on the skill of the examiner in marking minutia, calculating ridge counts, core and axis placement, proper zoning, and pattern type/finger number selection.
-It is also highly dependent on the quality of fingerprints located in the search database as well as the quality of the latent prints chosen for submission - 5.4.2 Searches are limited to NEC/WIN participants and the NGI database Air other ABIS/AFIS databases/vendors cannot be accessed by this system. - 5.4.3 When multiple ten-print cards are entered for an individual ABIS automatically evaluates each print and uses the best available print for comparison (e.g. the right index ards ..itial sequence is and while the contract from any of the contract of th and right middle finger may come from different cards).
-ABIS continuall rupdates and a - 5.4.4 The ABIS terminal generates a candidate list and while the program tries to rank candidates, a potential match may be generated from any candidate on the list. - 5.4.5 The ABIS terminal may create a different candidate list each time a query is performed.
+It is also highly dependent on the quality of fingerprints located in the search database as well as the quality of the latent prints chosen for submission. - 5.4.2 Searches are limited to NEC/WIN participants and the NGI database.
+All other ABIS/AFIS databases/vendors cannot be accessed by this system. - 5.4.3 When multiple ten-print cards are entered for an individual, ABIS automatically evaluates each print and uses the best available print for comparison (e.g. the right index and right middle finger may come from different cards).
+ABIS continually updates and a new (better) print may be available after the initial search. - 5.4.4 The ABIS terminal generates a candidate list and while the program tries to rank candidates, a potential match may be generated from any candidate on the list. - 5.4.5 The ABIS terminal may create a different candidate list each time a query is performed.